samblenny/ime_engine/README.md

 # IME-Engine

-IME-Engine is a toolkit for developers who want to embed a lightweight, customizable IME into other software, such as a language learning web app.
+IME-Engine provides an IME back-end (rust) and a vocabulary data entry workflow (ruby) for developers who want to embed a lightweight, customizable IME into other software.

 **PLEASE NOTE: This is just a hobby project.
 I hope to implement the vision I describe below in the not-too-distant future, but... no promises.
 For now, please consider this vaporware.
-I'll remove this note if I make sufficient progress.**
+I will remove this note if I make sufficient progress.**

 ## Non-Features

 1. This is not a full IME.
-Among other things, you'll need to provide your own UI.
+Among other things, you will need to provide your own UI.

+2. This does not include AI stuff or a very large, general-purpose vocabulary.
+   There is no auto-correct or fuzzy predictive completion.
+Rather, ime-engine uses simple search algorithms combined with a workflow for customizing a domain-specific vocabulary.

-2. This is not a rust crate of the sort where you can just import it and use all the functionality through API calls.
-The workflow for customizing vocab lists includes source code generation.
-I'm talking about stuff like pre-computing hash tables and bloom filters that get packed into array literals.
+3. This is not a rust crate of the sort where you just add the dependency and start making API calls.
+The workflow for customizing vocab lists is based on ruby scripts that pre-compute data structures and generate rust source code.

+4. This does not rely on external dependencies beyond vanilla cargo/rustc and a ruby interpreter.
+For the WASM demo, the dev workflow uses rustup and cargo with the rustc wasm32-unknown-unknown build target.
+You will not need wasm-pack.
+The ruby scripts should work on macos or linux systems with ruby v2.3 or newer (not tested on windows, so YMMV).
+No extra gems required.

 ## What problems does IME-Engine hope to solve?

-1. **Embeddable IME back-end for web apps:** Provide a small, simple, fast IME back-end that can be packaged as a WASM module for use in an SRS vocabulary web app with fill-in-the-blank questions.
+1. **Embeddable, offline, no_std IME back-end:** Provide a small, fast, IME back-end suitable for including in language learning apps or other focused, special-purpose software.
+By not depending on the rust standard library, and by not depending on a network communication, ime-engine can be compiled for platforms like WASM.

+   Main intended use case: Provide IME back-end for SRS vocab practice web app designed for offline use (PWA) on phone or tablet.

 2. **Match IME spelling to textbook spelling:** Provide a way to avoid spelling confusion between IME and textbook.
 For vocabulary practice software, students can get stuck if the IME does not respond appropriately to correctly typed romanized spellings from the textbook.

-3. **Vocab list data entry workflow:** Provide methods and tools to assist with accurately typing in vocab lists and comparing them to official word lists.
+3. **Custom vocabulary data entry workflow:** Provide methods and tools to assist with accurately typing and quality checking vocab lists.

 ## Roadmap